 - Make the roux.
 Add the bacon drippings (or a mix of bacon drippings plus butter or just butter) to a large, heavy-bottomed saucepan set over medium-low heat.
 Add the flour, whisking continuously to create a smooth mixture.
 Continue to cook, stirring continuously, for 1-2 hours.
-The color will turn from a creamy off white to a light caramel, to a darker mahogany brown color (see notes).
+The color will turn from a creamy off-white to a light caramel, to a darker mahogany brown color (see notes).
 Take care and watch the heat level as you do not want to burn the roux (otherwise you will need to start over).
-Once the roux has reached the desired doneness, remove from heat and set aside.
+Once the roux has reached the desired doneness, remove it from heat and set it aside.

 - Add 1 tablespoon of olive oil, paprika, 1 teaspoon Cajun seasoning, and chopped chicken to a medium-size mixing bowl.
 Mix well to coat the chicken in the spices.
 Set aside.

 - Add 1 tablespoon olive oil to a large skillet or Dutch oven.
 Swirl to coat the surface of the skillet.
 Add the smoked sausage in a single layer and brown on each side for 1-2 minutes.
-Remove the sausage from the pan to a clean plate and set aside.
+Remove the sausage from the pan to a clean plate and set it aside.